kata198/usrsvc/README.md

 * success\_seconds - Default 2, Float on the number of seconds the application must be running for "usrsvc" to consider it successfully started.

 * term\_to\_kill\_seconds : Default 8, Float on the number of seconds the application is given between SIGTERM and SIGKILL.

+* mail\_alerts - String, if set, when usrsvcd starts/restarts a process, an email alert will go to this address.